-All questions or requests for clarification concerning the RFP shall be submitted in writing to the Issuing Officer by e-mail to OMHLocalProcurement@omh.ny.gov by 4:00 PM EST on the "Questions Due" date indicated in Section 2.2 Key Events/Timeline and will be limited to addressing only those questions submitted by the deadline.
+All questions or requests for clarification concerning the RFP shall be submitted in writing to the Issuing Officer by e-mail to OMHLocalProcurement@omh.ny.gov by 2:00 PM EST on the "Questions Due" date indicated in Section 2.2 Key Events/Timeline and will be limited to addressing only those questions submitted by the deadline.
 No questions can be submitted or will be answered after this date.
 No questions will be answered by telephone or in person.
+Please enter "Name of RFP" in the subject line of the email.
+If you do not use the aforementioned subject line OMH cannot guarantee that your question will be answered.